metheos/anycubic-s1-mqtt-bridge/README.md

 # Anycubic S1 MQTT Bridge

 This project provides a bridge between Anycubic Kobra S1 3D printers and Home Assistant using MQTT.
-It allows for monitoring and controlling the printer through Home Assistant, enabling features such as printer status updates, light control, and video streaming.
+It allows for monitoring and controlling the printer through Home Assistant, enabling features such as printer status updates, light control, print pause/resume/cancel, and video streaming.

 ## Table of Contents